-There’s always that momentary panic when you see the yellow-orange glow of your engine light.
-But before you panic, consider what your check engine light actually means.
-It might not be as bad as you suspect!
-It could be something as simple as a loose gas cap, or it could indicate the failure of something more important.
+There’s always that momentary feeling of panic when you see the yellow-orange glow of your engine light.
+But before you lose your cool, consider what your Kia check engine light actually means.
+It might not be as bad as you think!
+A lit-up warning light in your Kia Soul, for example, could indicate something as simple as a loose gas cap.
+Then again it could also mean the failure of something more important.

 Check Engine Light vs. Maintenance Required Light

-Many drivers confuse the maintenance required light (MAINT REQD) for the Check Engine light, but these are not the same.
+Many drivers confuse the maintenance required light (MAINT REQD) for the Check Engine light.
+These are not the same thing.
 The maintenance required light is simply indicating that the car is due for an oil change or other routine servicing.
-Your Check Engine light will either be orange, yellow, or red, depending on the manufacturer, and it will either be the words ‘CHECK ENGINE’ or it will be shaped as an engine.
+Your Check Engine light will either be orange, yellow or amber, depending on the model, and it will either display the words "CHECK ENGINE", or it will be shaped like an engine.